dgroomes/electron-playground/realistic/README.md

        * `WebpackPluginEntryPointPreloadOnly` is modelled misleadingly.
 That type, in practice, actually applies to entry points that do indeed have html or js.
 Similarly, look at the contrasting `isPreloadOnly` and `hasPreloadScript` which are type guards for `WebpackPluginEntryPointPreloadOnly`.
          * DONE Remove support for "preload with configuration".
-This takes a special case in the code and we don't use it.
+This takes a special case in the code, and we don't use it.
+         * DONE Can I get rid of `WebpackPluginEntryPointNoWindow`?
      * Keep reducing.
     * What is ExternalsPlugin (used in the preload entrypoint)?
 * [ ] Configure `HtmlWebpackPlugin` to support the "with React Dev Tools" or without.